shill1729/ellph/README.md

     cmake --build build --config Release
     ./build/output/benchmark_stats2

-    and if you have the python environment already setup: python make_plots.py
+    # and if you have the python environment already setup:
-    Otherwise, set it up first with numpy, pandas and matplotlib or use the bash scripts below.
+    python make_plots.py

 This produces the executable: